aiven/devportal/docs/products/flink/howto/list-get-started.rst

-Get started with Aiven for Apache Flink® |beta|
+Get started with Aiven for Apache Flink®
 ===============================================

 :doc:`Create a managed Apache Flink service </docs/platform/howto/create_new_service>`